tomas-reis/sem2-pi-24.25-g153-repo/docs/system-documentation/US007/01.requirements-engineering/US007-requirements.md

 ## 1. Requirements Engineering

-_In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
-It is also suggested to capture the requirements acceptance criteria and existing dependencies to other requirements.
-Finally, identify the involved input and output data and depict an Actor-System interaction in order to fulfill the requirement._

 ### 1.1.
 User Story Description

 As a Player, I want to list all the stations to select one to see its details, including the existing building and the demand/supply cargoes.